Verifying a Domain With Amazon SES

 Some DNS providers automatically append the domain name to DNS record names.
 To avoid duplication of the domain name, you can add a period to the end of the domain name in the DNS record.
 This indicates that the record name is fully qualified and the DNS provider need not append an additional domain name.

-If Amazon Route 53 provides the DNS service for the domain that you are verifying, and you are logged in to the AWS Management Console under the same account that you use for Amazon Route 53, then Amazon SES will give you the option of updating your DNS server immediately from within the Amazon SES console.
+If Amazon Route 53 provides the DNS service for the domain that you are verifying, and you are signed in to the AWS Management Console under the same account that you use for Amazon Route 53, then Amazon SES will give you the option of updating your DNS server immediately from within the Amazon SES console.
 If you are not using Amazon Route 53, Amazon SES needs to verify that a TXT record with the specified Name and Value have been added to your domain's DNS server.
 This may take up to 72 hours.

 When verification is complete, the domain's status in the Amazon SES console will change from "pending verification" to "verified," and you will receive a confirmation success email from Amazon SES to the email address associated with your AWS account.